 A limited liability company does not have a board of directors.
 Its executive body is made up of one or more executive directors.
 The law does not restrict their number; but their number must be stipulated in the founder’s deed or the memorandum of association.
 The executive director is appointed by the general meeting (the supreme body of the company) or by the sole shareholder exercising the powers of the general meeting.
 Each executive director represents the company independently, unless the founder’s deed or the memorandum of association stipulate otherwise.
 The founder’s deed or the memorandum of association may stipulate that the executive directors form a collective body which will make the legal position of executive directors closer to that of the board of directors in a joint-stock company.
 A director does not have to visit the Czech Republic in order to complete the process of company registration.

-Company meetings need not be held in Czech Republic.
+Company meetings need not be held in the Czech Republic.

-The incorporation of a new company takes from 1 to 2 weeks.
+The incorporation of a new company takes from between one to two weeks.

-All companies registered in the Czech Republic are liable to corporate income tax.
+All companies registered in the Czech Republic are liable to pay corporate income tax.
 It is payable on worldwide taxable income and capital gains.
-The tax base is calculated from the accounting profit/loss shown on the relevant financial statements, prepared according to the Czech accounting legislation.
+The tax base is calculated from the accounting profit/loss shown on the relevant financial statements, prepared according to Czech accounting legislation.
 The corporate income tax rate is 19%.
 A corporate income tax rate of 5% applies to investment funds, unit funds and pension funds.
-Czech legislation allows taxpayers to change their accounting period from calendar year to fiscal year, and vice versa by simply notifying the Tax Authority.
+Czech legislation allows taxpayers to change their accounting period from calendar year to fiscal year (and vice versa) by simply notifying the tax authority.